mcm001/mcm001.github.io/content/posts/l3-design/fin_design.md

 This model, which I flew at LDRS 40 in the Mojave desert in June 2022, was stable in OpenRocket.
 But in flight it did a loop-the-loop!
 What happened??

 Turns out, those simplifying assumptions aren't super valid past a couple of degrees Angle of Attack (the angle between the rocket and the oncoming airstream).
 As pith increases, the center of pressure tends to move forwards up a rocket, decreasing stability.
-And on the day I launched tht rocket, with ~20 mph winds, my rocket would come off of the launch pad with as much as a 30 degree AoA.
+And on the day I launched the rocket, with ~20 mph winds, my rocket would come off of the launch pad with as much as a 30 degree AoA.
 If I'd dug into OpenRocket and re-ran the simulation using that number, it would have told me my rocket was, in fact, going to become unstable!

 In this particular design, I had done a few things that individually decreased stability, and together led to the rocket spinning out: